Cockatrice/Cockatrice/doc/doxygen/extra-pages/user_documentation/card_pictures/custom_card_pictures.md

 @page custom_card_pictures Custom Card Pictures

-There are three ways to make Cockatrice use custom artwork for your cards:
+There are four ways to make Cockatrice use custom artwork for your cards:

 - Placing image files in the **CUSTOM pictures folder**.
 - Providing a **custom card database** that points each printing at a picture URL via the `picurl` property.
 - Writing your **own download URL templates**.
+- Setting an **image override** for a single card from inside the deck editor.

 Each of these is described below.
 If pictures are missing or wrong, see @ref fixing_card_pictures instead.